- December 25, 2012

 - by Lars Carlberg

 For the second part of my two-part article on Mosel Kabinett, I also interviewed a number of top producers to hear more about this misunderstood Prädikat.

 Stefan Steinmetz of Günther Steinmetz likes to produce a Riesling Kabinett feinherb from parcels near the top of the famous Brauneberger Juffer.
-His family’s plots for this off-dry Kabinett are steep and close to the trees that shield the vineyard from the northerly winds.
-The soil in this upper section has lots of slate, but is more prone to drought.
+His family's plots for this off-dry Kabinett are steep and close to the trees that shield the vineyard from the northerly winds.
+The soil in this upper section, which is somewhat cooler, has lots of slate, but is more prone to drought.
 The Kabinett feinherb, mostly from 20-year-old vines, has finesse and a marked mineral taste.
 In the 2010 vintage, for example, the wine had close to 30 grams of residual sugar.